farajabien/monee/docs/MARKETING_COPY.md

 You're about to get early access to an app that replaces 5-6 spreadsheets (worth KSh 3,500+) with one simple tool for KSh 999.

 What you'll get:
-✅ Mpesa auto-import & smart categorization
-✅ Zero-sum budgeting that actually works
+✅ Visual analytics with charts for all modules (expenses, debts, savings, income) ✅ Smart notifications (daily reminders, debt alerts, payday notifications) ✅ Zero-sum budgeting that actually works
-✅ Debt tracking with payoff planning
-✅ Savings goals with progress tracking
-✅ Cash runway predictions (know if you'll make it to payday) ✅ Business & student expense tagging
+✅ Debt tracking with payoff planning & progress visualization ✅ Savings goals with contribution tracking & milestone celebrations ✅ Cash runway predictions (know if you'll make it to payday) ✅ Optional M-Pesa auto-import & smart categorization (Kenya) ✅ Business & student expense tagging

 No subscriptions.
 No hidden fees.
 Just one payment, lifetime access.